Bursary Recipients of 2021

 Ali believes she’s become the best version of herself because of her community.
 As a child, she encountered hurdles to retain learned information.
 But with the early support of her speech therapists at KidsAbility, and her parents, teachers and Educational Assistants throughout her academic years, she’s never felt defeated because of her disability.

 A graduate of St. David’s Secondary School in Waterloo, she’s developed skills, resources and self-awareness to advocate for her needs to help her to reach for her goal to work in health care with persistence and passion.
 Seeking to enrich her knowledge beyond the classroom, Ali has completed online health courses, volunteered with Canadian Blood Services and completed a placement with Grand River Hospital.
 She knows her post-secondary studies will not be easy but she hasn’t let challenges stop her before.

 Her achievement is recognized with the Steve Kidd Benefit Bursary, a financial award given by Steve Kidd Employee Benefits Consulting to encourage and assist KidsAbility alumni entering or continuing their post-secondary achievements.
 In September, Ali will begin Respiratory Therapy studies at Conestoga College to fulfil her dream of providing supportive respiratory care to make an impact on the immediate needs of quality of life for adults, children and newborns.

 Megan McMullen – 2021 Recipient of the Fisher Family Bursary

-Megan McMullen does not, and will not, allow anything to hold her back.
+Megan never lets anything hold her back.
 She overcomes challenges to be the best that she can – and has amassed over 500 volunteer community service hours to prove it!

 Megan was born with Crouzon Syndrome, a craniofacial condition that affected her hearing from birth, and she began her journey with KidsAbility as a preschooler to receive physical, occupational, and speech and language therapy.